NetApp-IT-Copilot/.github/profile/README.md

 <u><i>This form requires below key details</u></i>:

-1) **Request Intake**: Start by filling out the form with your Github Account ID (Follow the prerequisites) and provide some high-level details on your need for GitHub Copilot (How are you planning to utilize it).
+1) **GitHub Username**: Start by filling out the form with your GitHub Account Username (Follow the prerequisites).
-2) **Manager's Approval**: Just take a formal email approval from your reporting Manager that you require Github Copilot IT and attach the same in the form.
+2) **Your need for GitHub Copilot**: Provide some high-level details on your need for GitHub Copilot (How are you planning to utilize it?).

 <u><i>Once you submit the form the access provisioning will take up to 2 days as below</u></i>: